Doctors Note Logo

 Because untreated sleep apnea increases the risk of heart disease, stroke, and cognitive decline, it's important to take symptoms seriously.

-👉 If you're experiencing morning exhaustion along with headaches or difficulty concentrating, you can use Ubie's free AI-powered Sleep Apnea Syndrome symptom checker to quickly assess whether your symptoms align with this condition—then discuss the results with your doctor.
+👉 If you're experiencing morning exhaustion along with headaches or difficulty concentrating, Ubie's free AI-powered Sleep Apnea Syndrome symptom checker can help you understand whether your symptoms may be related to this serious condition in just a few minutes—giving you valuable information to discuss with your doctor.

 2. Anemia or Low Iron Levels